frenck/Marlin/README.md

 # Community firmware for the Creality CR-6 3D printer

-**This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**
+**This branch is for the [Creality CR-6 SE with BTT SKR motherboard and the BTT TFT display](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation).**

-_For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development section](#development-and-compile-it-yourself) section below._
+_For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and stock Creality display - please check the [branches and development section](#development-and-compile-it-yourself) section below._

 ## Downloads